yoni825/CP317-Project/README.md

 ## How to run
 **Prerequisites**:
-- Pyhon 3.10 higher installed
+- Python 3.10 higher installed
 - Windows, MacOS, or Linux
 - No external libraries required
 - Run program from root (Main.py)